North Ormsby: Landmarks

-"The White Lady of North Ormsby" is a lifesize statue in the grounds of Abbey Farm, which is Grade II listed.
+"The White Lady of North Ormsby" is a life-size statue in the grounds of Abbey Farm, which is Grade II listed.
 It is possibly of Roman origin, and depicts a lady in Grecian style.
 It was erected here in 1850 to commemorate the death of a lady in a riding accident.
-In 1964 Pevsner reported the White Lady position as just south of Ormsby Abbey, a Victorian house.
+In 1964 Pevsner reported the White Lady's position as just south of Ormsby Abbey, a Victorian house.

 Near Mill Farm is the site of a First World War military airfield established in 1917 and abandoned in 1919.
-It was intended for No. 33 Squadron RAF use as an emergency landing site for aircraft if short of fuel during anti-Zeppelin operations.
+It was intended for No. 33 Squadron RAF's use as an emergency landing site for aircraft if they were short of fuel during anti-Zeppelin operations.